danieladina/graphs_algo/README.md

-here is some codes and problems solved by graphs algorithms. from  simply floyd warshall to dijkstra and problems like The gas station problem
+here is some codes and problems solved by graphs algorithms.(like floyd warshall,bfs,dfs ,dijkstra and etc)
 req:
 math
 numpy